tomchean/2018Fall-virtual-canvas/README.md

 While the program's running, it repeatly capture a frame and determine the pentip by drawing contours around marked part(neartip) of pen and getting its center of mass(contained its position).

 #### Socket
-After binding socket on (host,port) and building the connection, Rpi sends the position once per frame to the listening PC.
+After binding socket on (host,port) and hosting, Rpi sends the position once per frame to the listening PC(client).
 ### PC
 #### Controlling
 `from pynput.mouse import Button, Controller`  Pynput offers the capability of directly read/writing the value of the controller and its left/right button.